+Are churches looking for the wrong kind of leaders?
 The last decade has witnessed a rising number of churches wrecked by spiritual abuse--harsh, heavy-handed, domineering behavior from those in a position of spiritual authority.
 And high-profile cases are only a small portion of this widespread problem.
-Behind the scenes, there are many more cases of spiritual abuse that we will never hear about.
+Behind the scenes are many more cases of spiritual abuse that we will never hear about.
 Victims suffer in silence, not knowing where to turn.

 We need gentle shepherds now more than ever, and in Bully Pulpit, seminary president and biblical scholar Michael J. Kruger offers a unique perspective for both church leaders and church members on the problem of spiritual abuse, how to spot it, and how to handle it in the church.

 "Every Christian from pulpit to pew needs to read this wise and timely work."